frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 await actions.comments.submit(60);

 // Submit the comment to the post with ID 60
-// using the values passed in the second argument. await actions.comments.submit(60, {
+// using the values passed as the second argument. await actions.comments.submit(60, {
   content: "This is a comment example.
 Hi!",
   authorName: "Frontibotito",